UKCloud/documentation/articles/azure/azs-gs.md

 6. Select **Members** then click **Add members**.

-7. Select the user thatyou want to add to the group and click **Select**.
+7. Select the user that you want to add to the group and click **Select**.

 ## Configuring the Azure CLI